wormhole-foundation/wormhole/clients/js/README.md

       --signatures, --sigs         comma separated list of signatures   [string] --wormscanurl, --wsu         url to wormscan entry for the vaa that includes signatures                  [string]
-      --wormscanfile, --wsf        json file containing wormscan entry for the vaa that includes signatures         [string]
-      --emitter-chain-id, --ec     emitter chain id to be used in the vaa [number]
+      --wormscan, --ws             if specified, will query the wormscan entry for the vaa to get the signatures   [boolean] --emitter-chain-id, --ec     emitter chain id to be used in the vaa [number]
       --emitter-address, --ea      emitter address to be used in the vaa[string]